Abanoub-Farag/FNB-Sales-Analytics/README.md

 ---

 ## How to Use
-1. Open the `Sales_Dashboard.xlsx` file
+1. Open the `Interactive_Dashboard.xlsx` file
 2. Explore different charts and filters
-3. Review the PDF for summarized insights
+3. Review the docx file for summarized insights